EmberEmu/Ember/docs/Libraries.md

 Ember's command-line argument and configuration file handling is done with this library.

-### Boost Serialisation

-Boost Serialisation allows for easy serialisation/deserialisation of data structures for saving/loading to/from disk.

-Ember uses serialisation for handling patch data caches.

 ### Boost DLL ***(Currently unused!)***

 Boost DLL is by Ember's plugin system for cross-platform handling of dynamic libraries.